ThePalaceProject/mobile-specs/bookmarks-nextgen/README.md

 ## Specification Evolution

+This section is _informative_.
+It describes how changes to the specification *SHOULD* be made based on changes to requirements.

 ### "I need a new version of an existing locator type"

 Create a new locator type with a `@type` that matches the existing locator,